Yash-verma18/traversy-js-challenges/notes.md

 ## Formulas:

-    to find the sum of n inclusive numbers
+1. To find the sum of n inclusive numbers

-    'n(n+1)/2'

-    where n is the length of the array + 1
+  'n(n+1)/2', where n is the length of the array + 1

 so for example:
     let arr = [1,2,3,4,5]